higherkindness/mu-haskell/docs/docs/optics.md

 ## Accessing fields with `#field`

-When you want to refer to a method of your type-level schema, whereas in the server or the client, you can use the getter lens (`^.`) in conjunction with the `OverloadedLabels` extension to access that field, as in the example:
+When you want to refer to a method of your type-level schema, whereas in the server or the client, you can use the get operation from the lens (`^.`) in conjunction with the `OverloadedLabels` extension to access that field, as in this example:

 ```haskell
 watching :: GRpcConnection PersistentService 'MsgProtoBuf -> IO ()